Jesus Himself demonstrated how to defeat the devil.

 Here’s A Free Scripture Page To Help You Get Started!

-Download the PDF file containing these pages.
-You can print them on standard 8-1/2 x 11 paper.
-(At the moment there is only one page; I will be adding more soon.)
+Download the PDF file containing this page.
+You can print it on standard 8-1/2 x 11 paper.

 Once you’ve downloaded the PDF and printed the page, here’s what do do with it:

 - Fold the printed page in half vertically, right down the middle.